 If students complete a course of study that is considered to be a full course load for local students at the host university, full credit will be awarded for the overseas program.
 Credits may be applied toward core requirements, the major or concentration, the minor, or electives, at the discretion of the appropriate Georgetown academic officers.

-In the case of students studying on non-Georgetown programs during the summer, students’ applications are not evaluated or endorsed by OGE, but students should consult their advisors and curricular deans if they wish to receive credit.
-Students must obtain a transcript from an accredited degree-granting institution in order to request transfer credit for non-GU summer coursework taken overseas.
+Students should consult the Office of Global Education's website for a list of GU-approved summer programs.
+In the case of students studying on unapproved programs during the summer, students’ applications are not evaluated by OGE or endorsed by Georgetown.
+Students must obtain a transcript from an accredited degree-granting institution in order to request transfer credit for summer coursework taken overseas.

 In most cases, grades earned overseas will not be computed in the cumulative Quality Point Index (QPI).
-Exceptions are grades earned on Georgetown’s Living and Learning Programs, including on Georgetown-administered summer programs abroad, and for coursework taken at SFS-Qatar; these are included in the QPI.
+Exceptions include all coursework taken at Georgetown's Villa Le Balze or GU-Qatar, as well as all Georgetown faculty-led programs in the summer term.
+These grades are included in the QPI.

-Work completed on semester study abroad will not count toward fulfilling the academic residency requirement unless completed at one of Georgetown’s Global Living and Learning Communities or at SFS-Qatar.
+Coursework completed during a semester study abroad program will not count toward fulfilling the academic residency requirement unless completed at Georgetown's Villa Le Balze or GU-Qatar.
 These programs count toward academic residency requirements.